Stuff It! The Only Thanksgiving Stuffing Tips and Recipes You Need

 The elements of stuffing

 A simple starch (or grain): Bread cubes, whether wheat-based, barely sweetened cornbread, or a loaf of gluten-free or keto compliant; wild rice, which is technically a grass that’s native to North America; regular long grain rice; or any number of today’s favored grains: farro, wheatberries, millet, or barley.

 The star ingredients: These are the prominent flavors in the stuffing, whether it’s leeks, bacon, mushrooms, sausage, apple, or oysters.
 They usually nab the headline in the recipe title, and are what make guests go, “Ooh,” when you set the dish on the table.

 The aromatics: This is generally the Holy Trinity of vegetables, often the French mirepoix, which is onion, celery, and carrot.
 Caribbean and Cajun cooking use green bell pepper in place of the carrot for a little less sweetness and a little more edge.

 Prepping the mirepoix

 Herbs and spices: These bring the different flavors and textures together.
 Is fresh best?
-It depends on the herb or spice itself; some hold up well in the oven (like sage, tarragon, or parsley), while others wilt (looking at you, marjoram or basil).
+It depends on the herb or spice itself; some hold up well in the oven (like fresh parsley, sage, or tarragon), while others wilt (looking at you, marjoram or basil).
 In stuffing, sometimes dried is the better choice — except for freshly cracked black pepper, which is always the right choice.
 And while 11 herbs and spices might work for fried chicken, in stuffing it’s best to keep it simple.